-There are a few things that any nation is proud of more than their coffee culture.
-From French bistros to Australian coffee shops, it seems that every nation has their preferred way of enjoying their morning cup of Joe.
-Of course, it’s only natural that the birthplace of the world’s most prolific chain of cafes would have their own style of coffee drinking.
+There are a few things that any nation is proud of more than its coffee culture.
+From French bistros to Australian coffee shops, it seems that every nation has its preferred way of enjoying its morning cup of coffee.
+Of course, it’s only natural that the birthplace of the world’s most prolific chain of cafes would have its own style of coffee drinking.
 Whether you prefer to hit the coffee shop or create your own at home, these types of coffee machines can create fancy cafe-style drinks with one touch of a button.

 What is an American Coffee?

 Lots of people think that a Caffè Americano is how Americans must usually drink their coffee.
 These are made by diluting an espresso with hot water to make it last longer.
-The majority of people will add sugar and milk or cream, but many people prefer to drink it black.
+Most people will add sugar and milk or cream, but many people prefer to drink it black.

-Actually, this drink is believed to have originated from when American G.I.s were sent over to Italy during World War II and attempted to make the short espresso more closely resemble the coffee they drank at home.
-If you talk to the majority of Americans, they’ll be more familiar with drinking coffee from a filtered drip machine than adding separate hot water to an espresso!
+Actually, this drink is believed to have originated when American G.I.s were sent over to Italy during World War II and attempted to make the short espresso more closely resemble the coffee they drank at home.
+If you talk to most Americans, they’ll be more familiar with drinking coffee from a filtered drip machine than adding separate hot water to an espresso!

 In the morning